Killertamagotchi/d64make/README.md

 To simplify workflows, d64make only supports reading/merging WADs that are already in the N64 data format.
 It does not support WADs in the PC Doom format.
-To merge in custom resources, d64make can load and extract individual assets from a directory tree with a specific structure.
+To merge in custom resources, d64make can load and extract individual assets from a directory tree or ZIP/PK3 file with a specific structure.

 | Folder | Formats | Notes |
 |-:|-|-|